 Well, but there's also a strategic purpose to the lying, and that is to be somebody who is a little bit more palatable that is getting those seeds out there of this stuff.

-Whether consciously or not, that is also a fair description of what Tim Pool does.
+And I mean, quite honestly, whether consciously or not, that is also like a fair description of what Tim Poole does.

-But it is a description of a lot of people within this sphere of media figures.
+But, you know, it is a description of a lot of people within that sphere of media figures.

-And that makes it something that I do think that I feel like we should cover more of.
+And that makes it, you know, something that I do think that I feel like we should cover more of.

 And I think we will.